psu13/mutable-hakyll/posts/back-and-forth.md

 24-70mm F4 zoom lens) around and plugging away with the focus box.
 Then I put the camera in a box and barely used it.

-Then I started thinking about expanding the lens collection.
+Later I started thinking about expanding the lens collection.
 I like zoom lenses.
 They are convenient and at this point in my life I am too old and lazy for the hassle of constantly changing single focal length lenses around.
 I generally want three zoom lenses to carry around, even though I usually only use two of them.